Marlins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lourdes Gurriel Jr. and Luis Arraez will be among the stars on display when the Arizona Diamondbacks face the Miami Marlins on Monday at 9:40 PM ET, at Chase Field.
+Lourdes Gurriel Jr. and the Arizona Diamondbacks will hit the field at Chase Field against the Miami Marlins and Luis Arraez on Tuesday.

-The favored Diamondbacks have -190 moneyline odds against the underdog Marlins, who are listed at +155.
-The over/under is 8.5 runs for this contest (with -105 odds on the over and -115 odds to go under).
+The Marlins have been listed as -105 moneyline underdogs in this matchup with the Diamondbacks (-115).
+The over/under is 9 runs for the contest (with -120 odds to hit the over and +100 odds on the under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.